How To Win Customers & Influence People with Drip Marketing

 When a person subscribes to your blog, for instance, a behavioral email could be sent to welcome them and two days later an email showing some of the most read content could be sent to them.
 Or for instance, when a person has been visiting your premium upgrade page for weeks without actually upgrading, a drip campaign could be sent to them giving reasons why they should purchase your premium plan.

-Emails can be segmented based on purchase history, demographics, and the mails the user has opened and read, hence leading to fewer unsubscribes and more conversions.
+Emails can be segmented based on purchase history, demographics, and the emails the user has opened and read, hence leading to fewer unsubscribes and more conversions.
 However, overdoing it will quickly ruin the campaign while more specific emails would solicit better conversations and interest from subscribers.
-A considerate set of drips can be an ideal strategy to jog user's memory to purchase your product, get new subscribers on the know-how with your site, and educate users on how to use the product they have just purchased.
+A considerate set of drips can be an ideal strategy to jog users' memory to purchase your product, get new subscribers on the know-how with your site, and educate users on how to use the product they have just purchased.

 Why Should You Use a Drip Campaign?

-Organizations are always trying to influence people to buy their products and their ultimate goal is to keep the customers interested in their product.
+Organizations are always trying to influence people to buy their products and their ultimate goal is to keep the customers interested in their products.
 To achieve this, the brand needs to get relevant information to prospective users and convert them into customers.
 There are several ways in which a brand could deliver relevant information to users - nurturing leads, onboarding, welcoming, renewals, confirmation, abandoned shopping carts, recommendations, unsubscribes, engagement, and courses.